What is faith?

 In other cases, it is a person who is believed as when Abraham believed God and it was counted to him for righteousness.
 (Genesis 15:6) and John the Baptizer

 Most commonly, the word faith or believing is used to refer to that act by which a person is saved.
-Warfield writes:
+Warfield writes (very bottom left of p831):

 This is also reflected in the Westminster Confession of Faith’s definition of faith.